Grasia/teem/README.md

 ### End to end testing

-The teem app comes with end-to-end tests, again written in [Jasmine][jasmine].
-These tests are run with the [Protractor][protractor] End-to-End test runner.
+The teem app comes with end-to-end tests, again written in Jasmine.
+These tests are run with the Protractor End-to-End test runner.
 It uses native events and has special features for Angular applications.

 * the configuration is found at `e2e-tests/protractor-conf.js`